Course Registration FAQs

 What happens if I'm on a waitlist for a course?

 If a seat becomes available to you, an email will be sent to your UFV student email account.
 Check your emails daily and register before the expiry date given in the email.
+Once the semester starts attend the first day of class to inquire about a seat.

 What is a reserved seat?